Airthings/python-flask-ext-api-example/README.md

 ## Installation

-To setup the example Flask webapp simply run the following from the command line:
+To set up the example Flask webapp simply run the following from the command line:
 ```
 git clone https://github.com/Airthings/python-flask-ext-api-example
 cd python-flask-ext-api-example